Neist Point Lighthouse

 Neist Point Lighthouse is a lighthouse located on Neist Point on the Isle of Skye in Scotland.
 It was designed by David Alan Stevenson and was first lit on 1 November 1909.
-An aerial cableway is used to take supplies to the lighthouse and cottages.
+An aerial cableway was used to take supplies to the lighthouse and cottages.

 Since 1990, the lighthouse has been operated remotely from the Northern Lighthouse Board headquarters in Edinburgh.
 The former keepers' cottages are now in private ownership.